elastic/apm-server/README.md

 ### Update

-Each beat has a template for the mapping in elasticsearch and a documentation for the fields which is automatically generated based on `etc/fields.yml`.
+Each beat has a template for the mapping in elasticsearch and a documentation for the fields which is automatically generated based on `fields.yml`.
-To generate etc/apm-server.template.json and etc/apm-server.asciidoc
+To generate required configuration files and templates run:

 ```
-make update
+make index-template update
 ```

 ### Cleanup